adrianM27/memcr/README.md

 options:
   -h --help             help
   -p --pid              target process pid
-  -d --dir              dir where memory dump is stored (defaults to /tmp) -S --parasite-socket-dir      dir where socket to communicate with parasite is created
+  -d --dir              dir/dirs where memory dump can be stored (defaults to /tmp.
+Separated by ';') -S --parasite-socket-dir      dir where socket to communicate with parasite is created
         (abstract socket will be used if no path specified) -N --parasite-socket-netns    use network namespace of parasite when connecting to socket